sf-wdi-22-23/modules-23/w04-associations-and-auth/d3-homework/README.md

 Figure out the absolutely smallest thing you can do, and do that thing.
 Not the next immediate thing, but the simplest possible implementation of your app.
 If that means that the entire functionality of your app consists of logging in, displaying all of a user's photos from their Instagram account, and logging out, that is totally great.

 Don't think so?
-Check out the [requirements]().
-It's all there: your own Node/Express API serving EJS templates to your client, two models that are associated with each other, AJAX, an external API call, authentication, etc. See?
+Check out the [requirements](https://github.com/sf-wdi-22-23/modules/tree/master/w04-associations-and-auth/project-1).
+It's all there: your own Node/Express API serving EJS templates to your client, two models that are associated with each other, AJAX, an external API call, authentication, and so on.

+See?
 You did it!

 **Example Scope**